The Samsung Galaxy S10, S10e, and S10 Plus are officially on sale, and we’ve got all the details you need to know about the Samsung Galaxy S10 price.

 All three models — not to mention the hilariously-overpowered Galaxy S10 5G, which has its own section at the bottom of this post — have frankly awesome specs, gorgeous design, and are packed with features.
 Be sure to check out the full specs and our Galaxy S10 Plus review for more details.

-Here’s everything we know so far about the Galaxy S10, Galaxy S10 Plus, and Galaxy S10e price and availability, as well as all of the best early deals.
+Here’s everything we know so far about the Galaxy S10, Galaxy S10 Plus, and Galaxy S10e price and availability.

 Samsung Galaxy S10, Galaxy S10 Plus, and Galaxy S10e release date